Manufacturing

 1. Account forecasting improvements

 Account Forecasting remains one of the most important Manufacturing Cloud areas for companies that plan by account, product, period, and quantity.
-Recent direction has focused on making forecast structures more flexible and easier to align with the way manufacturers actually plan demand.
+Salesforce significantly expanded Account Forecasting in the 2024 release cycle, introducing the ability to create multiple Forecast Sets with different product hierarchies and period structures in the same org.

 What this means for readers: If your forecast process currently depends on manual exports, spreadsheet consolidation, or custom rollup logic, review whether newer Account Forecasting capabilities can reduce that overhead before adding more custom automation.